nasselk/BinaryPack/README.md

 writer.writeString("hello", true); // write string with 2-byte length prefix
 writer.writeInt(-42);              // zigzag + LEB128 encoded signed integer

-// Get written bytes (throws if the writer buffer is not filled and is not resizable; shrink otherwise) const bytes = writer.bytes;
+// Get written bytes (warns if the writer buffer is not filled and is not resizable; shrink otherwise) const bytes = writer.bytes;

 // Reader: read back the same values